-But I know why we could not have done this long ago.
+But alas, I know why we could not have done this long ago.

-It’s not just because ineffective thyroid therapy leads to brain fog and fatigue, which makes it hard to self-educate and self-advocate.
-Yes, that’s a major hindrance to evidence-based thyroid patient advocacy at all times, but something more recently has allowed us to overcome this handicap.
+Ineffective thyroid therapy leads to brain fog and fatigue, which makes it hard to self-educate and self-advocate.
+That’s a major hindrance to evidence-based thyroid patient advocacy at all times, but something more recently has allowed us to overcome this handicap.

-It’s not just because we didn’t have social media platforms like Facebook that have enabled patients to share their lab results, symptoms, articles, and tips with each other.
-Yes, that has certainly made it easier for us to build the supportive community we often lack and need.
-Yes, we can now see that our problems with the thyroid therapy system are not just isolated to our individual case.
+Now we have social media platforms like Facebook that have enabled patients to share their lab results, symptoms, articles, and tips with each other.
+We have created a “para-clinical” space where we can talk about our FT3 and FT4 levels in a way that we can’t talk about them with our ignorant physicians.
+We know those hormone levels correlate with our symptoms more than our TSH concentrations do.
+That para-clinical peer support has made it easier for us to build the supportive community we often lack.
+We can now see that our problems with the TSH-obsessed, T3-blind thyroid therapy system are not just isolated to our individual case.

 But something beyond a patient support community is necessary, otherwise they would just be places where we moan about our doctors and symptoms and share band-aid coping strategies that don’t fix the core problems.

 A major reason why we’re requesting intelligent and reasonable things like “adjusting thyroid hormone dose according to serum T3 level” is this: